 The second business I ever started was an SEO agency.
-By no means did I see myself creating an agency… I more so stumbled upon it.
-But before I go into how I built a seo agency and made millions from it, let me give you a quick background on how I stumbled upon it…
+By no means did I see myself creating an agency… I simply stumbled upon it.
+Before I go into how I built an SEO agency and made millions from it, let me give you a quick background on how I stumbled upon it…

-The first website I ever started was a job board called Advice Monkey and I was trying to get the website ranked for terms like “job search” and “tech jobs”.
+The first website I ever started was a job board called Advice Monkey.
+I was trying to get the website ranked for terms like “job search” and “tech jobs”.
 I hired a few SEO agencies to help me out, but none provided any results.
-After tens of thousands of dollars gone down the drain, I had no more money, and I had no choice but to learn how to optimize Advice Monkey for search engines… all on my own.
+After tens of thousands of dollars down the drain, I had no more money and no choice but to learn how to optimize Advice Monkey for search engines… all on my own.

-From reading sites like Search Engine Watch and SEObook, I started to get the hang of SEO.
-I made on page changes to my own site and learned how to build links by talking to people like Patrick Gavin on a weekly basis.
+From reading sites like Search Engine Watch and SEObook, I started getting the hang of SEO.
+I made on-page changes to my own site, and learned how to build links by talking to people like Patrick Gavin on a weekly basis.

-Sooner or later I started to rank really well for job related terms on Google, but the business didn’t succeed because of these reasons.
+Eventually, I started to rank really well for job-related terms on Google, but the business failed because of these reasons.

-When my first venture failed, I decided I was going to quit entrepreneurship and just get a college degree like everyone else, and get a job after graduation.
-To get a head start on things I started to take college classes while I was in high school.
+When my first venture failed, I decided I was going to quit entrepreneurship, get a college degree like everyone else, and get a job after graduation.
+To get a head start on things, I started taking college classes while I was in high school.

 The first college class I took was Speech 101.
-The professor asked us to give 3 speeches on any topic of our choice.
-One of the topics I chose was on seo… it was called “how search engines works”.
+The professor asked us to give three speeches on any topic of our choice.
+One of the topics I chose was on SEO… It was called “How search engines work”.

-One of the gentlemen sitting in the room during my speech was a sales rep at Elpac Electronics and he approached me after my speech.
-He then told me that the company he worked for was looking for a seo.
-He introduced me to the marketing manager at the company and they hired me as a contractor for $3500 a month.
+One of the gentlemen sitting in the room during my speech was a sales rep from Elpac Electronics.
+He approached me after my speech and told me that the company he worked for was looking for an SEO person.
+He introduced me to the marketing manager of the company, and the company hired me as a contractor for $3,500 a month.

-After a few months of working with Elpac, their rankings shot up to number 1 on Google for terms like “power supplies” and they were so happy they introduced me to other companies they knew.
-Within months I was pulling in around $20,000 a month from SEO consulting.
+After a few months of me working with Elpac, their rankings shot up to number one on Google for terms like “power supplies”.
+They were so happy, they introduced me to other companies they knew.
+Within months, I was pulling in around $20,000 a month from SEO consulting.

-That’s when I started a SEO agency… here’s how I built it to 7 figures:
+That’s when I started an SEO agency… And here’s how I built it to seven figures:

 The best clients come from referrals

-When I first started the agency, referrals were my primary source of revenue, but once I learned how to gain customers through marketing, it become our 4th most popular channel.
+When I first started the agency, referrals were my primary source of revenue, but once I learned how to gain customers through marketing, it became our 4th most popular channel.

 You can’t rely on referrals

-I used to rely on word of mouth marketing and referrals to be my main revenue source.
-It’s easy to build a 6-figure SEO agency assuming you can provide.
-It’s really hard to create a 7-figure business from it though.
+I used to rely on the word of mouth as my main revenue source.
+It’s easy to build a six-figure SEO agency, assuming you can provide the service.
+It’s really hard to create a seven-figure business from it though.

 Here are the main ways I got new customers:

-- Blogging – consistently blog about seo, social media marketing, conversion optimization and content marketing.
+- Blogging – consistently blog about SEO, social media marketing, conversion optimization and content marketing.
 The more technical your blog posts are and the more often you use data to backup your points, the more leads you will get.
-For example, this post on “how content length affects rankings and conversions” drove 51 leads, while my post on “don’t forget the marketing in content marketing” only drove 18 leads.
+For example, this post on how content length affects rankings and conversions drove 51 leads, while my post on don’t forget the marketing in content marketing only drove 18 leads.
 Both posts did well on the social web, but the one on content length contained more stats and data.
-In general I’ve seen that posts with stats and data drive roughly 3 times more leads than posts that don’t contain any data or stats.
+In general, I’ve seen that posts with stats and data drive roughly three times more leads than posts that don’t contain any data or stats.

-- Speak at conferences – seo and marketing conferences used to be the place to get new customers.
-I used to pick up at least $100,000 per marketing conference I went to that had over 1500 attendees.
-Sooner or later all of the other seos and marketers started to speak at the same events and the amount of new revenue I acquired from these events drastically shrunk.
+- Speak at conferences – SEO and marketing conferences used to be the place to get new customers.
+I used to pick up at least $100,000 per marketing conference I went to that had over 1,500 attendees.
+Sooner or later, all of the other SEOs and marketers started to speak at the same events, and the amount of new revenue I acquired from these events drastically shrunk.
 I later learned that the best events to speak at are non-industry events.
 For example, when I spoke about online marketing at an online gambling event, I was able to lock PokerStrategy.com in a $1.2 million contract.
-From finance to fitness and everything in between, non-industry events typically brought in 4 times more revenue than industry events.
-You just have to make sure you are speaking at conferences that charge at least $1000 per ticket as that means you are usually talking to an audience that can afford your services.
-And when you speak, you have to have to talk about specific tactics people can leverage, show examples of companies using those tactics, and wrap it up with data that shows it was successful.
+From finance to fitness and everything in between, non-industry events typically brought in four times more revenue than industry events.
+You just have to make sure you are speaking at conferences that charge at least $1,000 per ticket as that means you are usually talking to an audience that can afford your services.
+When you speak, you have to talk about specific tactics people can leverage, show examples of companies using those tactics, and wrap it up with data that shows your methods were successful.

-- Help out bloggers – the last method I used to gain new customers was to reach out to the Technorati 100 and offer them free SEO.
+- Help out bloggers – the last method I used to gain new customers was to reach out to Technorati 100 companies and offer them free SEO.
 Most of them didn’t take me up on the offer, but a handful did.
-From TechCrunch to Gawker Media… I used to do their SEO for free and in exchange they would put a badge on their site that said “SEO by…”.
-That badge would link back to my site and drive leads.
-And if I got lucky, they would also do a blog post on the results I provided them, which typically led to over $250,000 in new revenue as those blogs had a large following.
+From TechCrunch to Gawker Media, I did free SEO for these companies in exchange for a badge on their sites that said “SEO by…” That badge would link back to my site and drive leads.
+If I got lucky, they would also do a blog post on the results they received from me, which typically led to over $250,000 in new revenue as those blogs had a large following.

 Out of all the methods I mentioned above, speaking at conferences was the leading way to gain new customers, blogging was the second, and helping out bloggers was the third.